okkyibrohim/id-multi-label-hate-speech-and-abusive-language-detection/README.md

 For each label, `1` means `yes` (tweets including that label), `0` mean `no` (tweets are not included in that label).

-Due to the Twitter's Terms of Service, we do not provide the tweet ID.
-All username and URL in this dataset are changed into USER and URL.
+Due to Twitter's Terms of Service (now X), we do not provide the hydrated tweet (unfortunately, we forget to store the tweet ID when we collect the data).
+All usernames and URLs in this dataset are changed into USER and URL.

 For text normalization in our experiment, we built typo and slang words dictionaries named **new_kamusalay.csv**, that contain two columns (first columns are the typo and slang words, and the second one is the formal words).
 Here the examples of mapping:
 * *beud --> banget*